coderplex-org/teaching-kids-code/introduction.md

 We will encourage students to contribute answers and build from that.

-(We need a wide range of examples here, so that we can alter our examples based on the results of the survey.)

 ### History of CS
 Description : Walk the kids through the history of computers, to answer questions like
 - Why were computers invented?